 This sauce will add a wonderful freshness and brightness to the sous vide pork chops.

-You can put your sous vide to work while the pork chops are hanging out in the refrigerator for an hour.
-To make sous vide carrots; set the sous
+You can put your sous vide to work while the pork chops are hanging out in the refrigerator for an hour absorbing those seasonings.
+To make sous vide carrots, set the sous

-To finish the carrots; heat a skillet with the carrots into the skillet give them a little color and probably more salt.
+To finish the carrots, heat them in a skillet to give them a little color, adding a little more salt.

-The best method for browning sous vide meat has to be the quickest method.
-The longer the cooked sous vide chops have to be in contact with the heat source, the more they are going to cook, and they are already fully cooked.
+The best method for browning sous vide meat is also the quickest method.
+The longer the cooked sous vide chops are in contact with the heat source, the more they are going to cook, and they are already fully cooked.

 Searing in a super hot cast iron skillet with plenty of fat is the best and quickest way to get a nice brown crust and add tons of flavor on the sous vide chops.